 We are faced with many pop-up diets, food challenges and drop weight quick fixes.
 Discerning this minefield can be a challenge.
 With all diets it is best to be in possession of all the facts, the first step is education.

-In the Torrens Diploma or Bachelor of Nutrition, ACNT and SSNT Bachelor of Health Science (Nutritional Medicine) Programs our main teaching focus is to be critical of the evidence behind the myth.
+In the Diploma of Nutrition and the Bachelor of Health Science (Clinical Medicine), our main teaching focus is to be critical of the evidence behind the myth.
 Evaluate and weigh the evidence for the pros and cons of dietary advice and make an informed decision.

-The Bachelor programs at Torrens University, ACNT, and SSNT bring the scientific evidence to the real-world assessment of the changes in health via passing diet fads.
+The Bachelor programs bring scientific evidence to the real-world assessment of the changes in health via passing diet fads.
 Of course, this can be a great deal of fun as we work together as a team, lecturer and student to put our critical thinking caps on to study, then address this in real clinical scenarios.